 However, people with disabilities who use service animals are an exception to the type of security deposits known as pet deposits.
 That’s because disability is a protected characteristic under the Fair Housing Act.

-The first option is to store your tenant’s deposit in an escrow account.
+The first option is to store your tenant’s security deposit in an escrow account.
 The escrow account must be in a bank or lending institution that’s regulated by either state or federal law.

 Security Deposit Receipt